harmslab/topiary/docs/source/protocol.rst

   :height: 300

 :raw-html:`<br />`
-:emph:`Delete lineage-specific duplicates`, selecting the sequence with the greatest sequence coverage.
+:emph:`Delete lineage-specific duplicates.` Select the sequence with the greatest sequence coverage.
 The pipeline generally does a good job of deleting sequences in this class; however, if such sequences slip through, delete them from the alignment.